You know, we've been destroying Democrats all day.

 This is different from the letter she sent out by email in a rush.

-I don't know who got the emails.
+I don't know who got the email.

-She announces it 1600 words long.
+She announces it's 1,600 words long.

 That much of her sentences could end reading.

-The letter I got is more than a dead dry political mailing.
+The letter I got is more than a dead, dry political mailing.

 And he goes on to just rip her to shreds.

-Here are Hillary's critical issues.
+Here are Hillary's critical issues, economy, jobs.

 She sent a questionnaire.